CryptoSignal/Crypto-Signal/README.md

 The commands listed below are intended to be run in a terminal.

 ### Linux & OSX
-0. Clone this repository. `git clone https://github.com/AbenezerMamo/crypto-signal.git`
+0. Clone this repository. `git clone https://github.com/CryptoSignal/crypto-signal.git`

-0. Build the docker image. `make build`

 0. Create a settings.env file in the project directory. `touch settings.env`

 0. Run application. `docker-compose run --rm app`

 ### Windows
-0. Clone this repository. `git clone https://github.com/AbenezerMamo/crypto-signal.git`
+0. Clone this repository. `git clone https://github.com/CryptoSignal/crypto-signal.git`

-0. Build the docker image. `docker build -t crypto-signal:latest .`

 0. Create a settings.env file in the project directory.
 Create it with windows explorer or your favourite editor.